-Morris specializes in workouts that focus on conditioning, the biomobility, biodynamics and bioenergetic development.
+Morris specializes in workouts that focus on strength training, speed development, conditioning, agility training and flexibility.

 After working as the wellness director for the Horizon Hospital System in Sharon, PA (1989-97), Morris returned to Pittsburgh from 1997-2001.
 During his second tenure at Pitt, the Panthers made three bowl appearances: the 1997 Liberty Bowl, the 2000 Insight.com Bowl and the 2001 Tangerine Bowl.
 Morris also developed the moniker for the Panthers strength and conditioning program, "The Pitt Iron Works."
-In 2009, Muscle & Fitness Magazine name Morris' gym one of the 10 toughest in
+In 2009, Muscle & Fitness Magazine name Morris' gym one of the 10 toughest in America.